amvfortuna/yondu/README.md

-# Yondu Technical Exam

-A technical exam from Yondu.

 ## Instructions

 Build an app that contains a search box where a user can start typing a title of a book and the app will retrieve in real-time the RSS Feeds and perform the search for a book with a title that matches the query.
 We are assuming that the data in these feeds will change continuously so it's not possible to cache them.